abarrows/template-nextjs-ui/README.md

 Azure Key Vaults are created or updated with the `Create-KeyVaults.ps1` script.
 The Azure Key Vault names and values are stored in `KeyVaults.json`.
 This `KeyVaults.json` file contains and thus should never be checked into GitHub without being encrypted first.

-To modify Key Vault names or values, you'll need to decrypt the Key Vaults file by running `Manage-KeyVaultsFile.ps1 -Decrypt`.
+To modify Key Vault names or values, you'll need to decrypt the Key Vaults file by running `Manage-KeyVaultsFile.ps1 -Decrypt` or `yarn keys:decrypt`

-Once you're done editing the file, re-encrypt the file by running `Manage-KeyVaultsFile.ps1 -Encrypt`.
+Once you're done editing the file, re-encrypt the file by running `Manage-KeyVaultsFile.ps1 -Encrypt` or `yarn keys:encrypt`.
 Please commit the new `KeyVaults.json` file back into the repository.

 #### General Rules when creating new variables